 This was our first full day at sea and we were generously given the morning to adjust to the motion and layout of the expansive ship.
 The first “A Company of Women” meeting was scheduled for 1:00 PM in the afternoon.
 The meeting began much later than planned with a presentation of prophetic gifts to each woman in attendance.
 Each person was invited to share a personal introduction as this time was designated for us to become acquainted.

 This evening, between dinner and the “A Company of Women” meeting I met with Diane, Shannon, and Diana on the upper deck where we witnessed to a young man named Russ.
-He accepted Jesus Christ as his personal Lord and Savior.
+He accepted Jesus Christ of Nazareth as his personal Lord and Savior.
 This was a rich opportunity for me to learn about evangelism, which is not my usual anointing or gifting.
 The glorious, radiant, colorful sunset on the top deck tonight was truly an exclamation point to a perfect day.

 May 22, 2001, Tuesday ~ Early in the morning, the LORD blessed me with a wonderful gift from Diana, one of the women on the cruise, an exceptional haircut.
 As one blessed with naturally curly hair it is rare to find someone that truly knows how to cut curly hair…because it is all about the curl.

 Puerto Vallarta was the destination of our tour today.
 Our tour bus driver and guide were Rudy and Raul.
-We shared the Gospel of Jesus Christ with them and they accepted Jesus as their Lord and Savior.
+We shared the Gospel of Jesus Christ of Nazareth with them and they accepted Jesus as their Lord and Savior.
 During the rainy season many of the stops are not available because of the inclement weather.
 Fortunately, we had beautiful, warm, sunshiny weather and we able to visit every destination scheduled.

 In Mexico, there are many historic Catholic churches.
 Whenever our tour bus stopped near a Catholic church, I placed an offering in the offering box and then anointed the holy water basins, the pews, and the doorposts with “Celebrate HIS Freedom!”
 Holy Anointing Oil.
 The tour was a gift from the LORD and I considered it to be an ordained prayer journey.
 The scenery was extravagant with a variety of trees from paradise such as the mango, coconut palm, coconut oil and elephant ear.
 Amazing!
-The Pacific Ocean was like a watercolor palette blending cornflower, cerulean, sapphire, midnight, military, lapiz, and many other translucent shades of blue.
+The Pacific Ocean was like a watercolor palette blending cornflower, cerulean, sapphire, midnight, military, lapis, and many other translucent shades of blue.
 The weather was extraordinarily beautiful with a soft warm breeze caressing us throughout the day.
 The infinite favor and bountiful blessing of the LORD surrounded us.

 During the “A Company of Women” gathering later in the day, 21 women shared a bottle of champagne for communion.
 God literally uncorked it as the cork launched straight up out of the bottle.
 Champagne bubbled over the top.
 We giggled endlessly.

 The primary religion of Mexico and Baja California is Roman Catholic.
-Each person we encountered was a member of the Catholic Church, yet, we found them to be very open to the Gospel of Christ.
+Each person we encountered was a member of the Catholic Church, yet, we found them to be very open to the Gospel of Jesus Christ of Nazareth.
 As only God could orchestrate, a conversation would begin with Diana asking the person if they knew Jesus.
 The Holy Spirit anointed my hearing to understand the Spanish language that was being spoken.
 In a sense, I became the translator, which was a miracle because more than 30 years had passed since my last college Spanish class.